IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-scream-bis.md

 The basic design principle behind packet transmission in SCReAM is to allow transmission only if the number of bytes in flight is less than the congestion window.
 There are, however, two reasons why this strict rule will not work optimally:

 *  Bitrate variations: Media sources such as video encoders generally produce frames whose size always vary to a larger or smaller extent.
 The RTP queue absorbs the natural variations in frame sizes.
 However, the RTP queue should be as short as possible to prevent the end-to-end delay from increasing.
-To achieve that, the media rate control takes the RTP queue size into account when the target bitrate for the media is computed.
 A strict 'send only when bytes in flight is less than the congestion window' rule can cause the RTP queue to grow simply because the send window is limited.
 The consequence is that the congestion window will not increase, or will increase very slowly, because the congestion window is only allowed to increase when there is a sufficient amount of data in flight.
 The final effect is that the media bitrate increases very slowly or not at all.

 *  Reverse (feedback) path congestion: Especially in transport over buffer-bloated networks, the one-way delay in the reverse direction can jump due to congestion.
 The effect is that the acknowledgements are delayed, and the self-clocking is temporarily halted, even though the forward path is not congested.
 The CWND_OVERHEAD allows for some degree of reverse path congestion as the bytes in flight is allowed to exceed cwnd.

 The send window is given by the relation between the adjusted congestion window and the amount of bytes in flight according to the pseudocode below.
+The implementation allows the RTP queue to be small even when the frame sizes vary.
+The effect is that bytes in flight be 'around' the cwnd rather than limited by the cwnd when the link is congested.

    ~~~~~~~~~~~
        <CODE BEGINS>